YOU ARE HERE: zharth.net / Zharth's Music Log / Week 33 (Vocals)

 Monday (3/03/08): Janis Joplin - Work Me, Lord [I Got Dem Ol' Kozmic Blues Again Mama!, 1969]

 Comments: When it comes to impassioned vocals, Janis is the Queen.
 It's a shame her life was cut off so short, but in the time she had, she made an impression on many people.
 You can't listen to Janis sing one of her soulful numbers and not be moved, unless you lack a heart.
-This track, I think, is both one of her best vocal performances caught on record, and a song with a powerful meaning that goes a little bit farther than the usual blues between a man and a woman.
+This track, I think, is both one of her best vocal performances caught on record, and a song with a powerful meaning that goes a little bit further than the usual blues between a man and a woman.

 Tuesday (3/04/08): Cheryl Barnes - Easy To Be Hard [Hair (Musical), 1979]

 Comments: Listening to this song, I get the idea that I might be able to get into gospel music.
-It's a thought I've entertained for awhile, but I've never really had much of an 'in'.
+It's a thought I've entertained for a while, but I've never really had much of an 'in'.
 Not that I'd be so much a fan of the typically religious-minded lyrics, but I like the idea of a gospel singer that really gets into her songs.
 Of course, just like there are fast and slow blues, there are probably happy and sad gospel songs, and it's the slower, sadder ones that I think I'd be interested in.

 Wednesday (3/05/08): Pink Floyd - The Great Gig In The Sky [Dark Side of the Moon, 1973]

-Thursday (3/06/08): Electric Flag - Sunny [A Long Time Comin' (Bonus Track), 1968]
+Thursday (3/06/08): The Electric Flag - Sunny [A Long Time Comin' (bonus track), 1968]

 Friday (3/07/08): Crosby Stills Nash & Young - Almost Cut My Hair [Deja Vu, 1970]